Ezra-Kuba/AIC-Quant/README.md

 - What is a long?
 A short?
 - What is a future?
 A bond?
+- How does the team conduct trades and pull data?
+- What is a technical indicator?
 - How many people beat the S&P 500 long term?